 Europe´s energy transition is in motion and district heating as well as solar energy are already playing an important role in the heat sector revolution in Europe.
-In this scenario, solar district heating (SDH) is also placing itself as an innovative and affordable option for cities to decarbonize their energy system.
+In this scenario, solar district heating (SDH) combined with biomass is also placing itself as an innovative and affordable option for cities to decarbonize their energy system.

 SDH is overall a mature technology ready for the market uptake in Europe.
 It is not only a 100% renewable energy source with zero emission production but it also generates heat at a stable and competitive price.
 The production cost of a SDH system is already known on the first day of operation for the following 25 years.
 In order to promote further this technology, the H2020 European Project SDHp2m (Solar District Heating and actions from Policy to Market) started in January 2016 and has a duration of 36 months.
 The overall aim of the project is to change the framework conditions and barriers for Solar District Heating.
 This is done from a regional perspective.
 Three A-regions: Thuringia, DE, Styria, AT and Auvergne-Rhones-Alpes, FR, are tightly linked to the project as their regional authorities are project partners.
 These 3 A-regions have had the role of forerunners in a process that should lead to a systematic roll-out of SDH.
 The following six B-regions: Hamburg, DE, Västra Götaland, SE, Valle d´Aosta and Veneto, IT, Varna, BG and Masovian, PL, are linked to the project through letters of commitment.

 The main objectives of the project are, therefore, linked to the market uptake challenges, specially, to a)improve policies on RES DHC, b)facilitate the access to plan financing and effective business models, c)achieve a sustained public acceptance through raising awareness among policy-makers, stakeholders and consumers and d)bridge the gap between policy and market through market support and capacity building.